marcglasberg/async-redux-react/README.md

 Async Redux is:

 * Simple to learn and easy to use
-* Powerful enough to handle complex applications with millions of users
+* Powerful enough to handle complex apps with millions of users
 * Testable

-This means you'll be able to create web and mobile apps much faster, and other people on your team will easily understand and modify your code.

 ## What is it?